Richard Hannay: Radio, film, television and theatre

-Hannay has been portrayed in four film versions of The Thirty Nine Steps respectively, by actors Robert Donat (in the original and most famous film adaptation, directed by Alfred Hitchcock in 1935), Kenneth More, Robert Powell and Rupert Penry-Jones (in a 2008 BBC production).
-Powell reprised the role for the ITV series Hannay (1988–1989).
+Hannay has been portrayed in four film versions of The Thirty Nine Steps respectively, by actors Robert Donat (in the original and most famous film adaptation, directed by Alfred Hitchcock in 1935), Kenneth More and Rupert Penry-Jones (in a 2008 BBC production).

+Robert Powell has had the longest association with the role.
+He first appeared as Hannay in the 1978 film adaptation, and then reprised the role for the ITV series Hannay (1988–1989).
+He also read an audio book adaptation in 2007.

 Orson Welles portrayed Hannay in a radio play of The Thirty-Nine Steps in 1938, as did Glenn Ford in 1948 on Studio One, Herbert Marshall on Suspense in 1952.

 The 1973 BBC documentary Omnibus: The British Hero had Christopher Cazenove playing Hannay in a scene from Mr. Standfast, as well as a number of other such heroic characters, including Beau Geste, Bulldog Drummond and James Bond.
 Barry Foster played Hannay in a 1977 television adaptation of The Three Hostages.

 In the 2000s, BBC Radio 4 adapted four of the Hannay books, each starring David Robb: The Thirty-Nine Steps (2001), Greenmantle (2005), Mr Standfast (2008) and The Three Hostages (2009).

 Playwright Patrick Barlow's comedic stage adaptation of the 1935 Hitchcock film opened in London's Tricycle Theatre, and after a successful run, transferred to the Criterion Theatre in Piccadilly.
 On 15 January 2008, the show made its US Broadway premiere at the American Airlines Theatre; it transferred to the Cort Theatre on 29 April 2008 and then moved to the Helen Hayes Theatre on 21 January 2009, where it ended its run on 10 January 2010.
 It reopened at off-Broadway venue New World Stages on 25 March 2010.
 The London show closed on 5 September 2015 after nine years in the West End.
 In this theatrical adaptation, the character's full name is given as Richard Charles Arbuthnot Hannay.